Rays vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .300 with two doubles, a triple, a home run, a walk and two RBI.
+- Witt Jr. will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .333 with four doubles, a triple, three home runs, two walks and eight RBI.

 Witt Jr. Recent Games